Simple Tips on How to Dry Hydrangeas for Your Home Decor

 When you start the drying process for your hydrangeas, timing is everything.

-Look for when the larger petals are starting to change color and start feeling papery.
-If the blooms are white, or a bright, vibrant color like pink or blue, they are most likely too soon to cut and dry.
+Look for when the larger petals start to change color and feel papery.
+If the blooms are white or a bright, vibrant color like pink or blue, they are most likely too soon to cut and dry.

-If you cut hydrangea blooms too soon, they will still be holding too much moisture and will shrivel up.
-Make sure you don’t cut hydrangeas if there is morning dew on them, or if it has rained on them.
+If you cut hydrangea blooms too soon, they will still hold too much moisture and shrivel up.
+Don’t cut hydrangeas if there is morning dew on them or if it has rained on them.

 dried hydrangeas in a vase